secureCodeBox/documentation/blog/2021-10-27-sast-scanning.md

 ## Introduction

-SecureCodeBox has been able to run dynamic security tests of your infrastructure for quite a while.
+_secureCodeBox_ has been able to run dynamic security tests of your infrastructure for quite a while.
 However, some issues are easier to catch by analyzing the source code of the applications directly.
 This is the domain of static application security testing (SAST) tools, which detect dangerous code fragments and inform you long before they hit your production systems.
 Normally, you would integrate these tools directly into your continuous integration (CI) workflows, so that the warnings reach the developers directly.